Former Missouri Congressman William Lacy Clay Jr. advises and advocates on behalf of clients whose interests intersect with the federal government.

 • Congressman Clay championed environmental justice, securing over $300 million in funding for cleanup in minority neighborhoods.

-• During his time as a state senator, Congressman Clay enacted the Youth Opportunities and Violence Prevention Act to provide for youth job training and to bring Youthbuild to the state of Missouri.
+• During his time as a state senator, Congressman Clay enacted the Youth Opportunities and Violence Prevention Act to provide youth job training and to bring Youthbuild to the state of Missouri.

 Professional Highlights